herepete/Fidelity/README.md

 written in python3.6 (anything less than version 3.6 it will error due to string formatting) beautiful soup and requests have been installed in pip

-edit the stockstocheck.txt as needed ( format: fundname, ISIN number, benchmark cost)
+edit the stockstocheck.txt as needed ( format: fundname, ISIN number, benchmark cost):

-fundname -can be anything you want, (note if its to long the print formatting will look odd)
+*fundname -can be anything you want, (note if its to long the print formatting will look odd)

-ISIN number - found on the funds page
+*ISIN number - found on the funds page

-Benchmark cost - enter a price here, i entered a price on the last day i invested so if the fund went up or down against the benchmark it was easy for me to see.
+*Benchmark cost - enter a price here, i entered a price on the last day i invested so if the fund went up or down against the benchmark it was easy for me to see.

 Run python script